-Nature and Scope of Macro Economics.
+Section-A: Nature and Scope of Macro Economics.
 National Income - concepts and measurement.
 Classical theory of Employment and Say's Law.
 Modem theory of Employment and Effective Demand.

-Consumption function.
+Section-B: Consumption function.
 Investment and savings.
 Concept of Multiplier and Accelerator.
 Output and Employment.
 Rate of interest - Classical, Neo classical and Keynesian version, Classical theory Vs Keynesian theory.
 Unemployment and Full employment.
-Money-Classical theories of Money and Price.
+Section-C: Money-Classical theories of Money and Price.
 Keynesian theory of money.
 Supply of Money.
 Demand for Money.
 Inflation nature, effects and control.
 IS & LM framework - General Equilibrium of product and money markets.
-Monetary policy.
+Section-D: Monetary policy.
 Fiscal policy.
 Effectiveness of Monetary and Fiscal policy.
 Central banking.
 Business cycles.
 Balance of Payment.
 Foreign Exchange Rate determination.

-AGE-542: Agricultural Development and Policy

-Internal Assessment=20

-- 1. Question paper should be set strictly according to the syllabus. - 2.
+SEMESTER-IV AGE-542: Agricultural Development and Policy Time: 3 Hours Max.
+Marks: 100 Theory: 75 Internal Assessment=25 Periods per week:06 Instructions for the Paper Setters: 1.
+Question paper should be set strictly according to the syllabus. - 2.
 The language of questions should be straight & simple. - 3.
-Not more than one question should be based on one topic. - 4.
-The question paper should cover the whole syllabus and questions should be evenly distributed. - 5.
-At least eight questions should be set, out of which the candidates should be required to attempt any five.
+In all nine questions should be asked, of which first question (Comprising of short answer type questions covering the whole syllabus) will be compulsory. - 4.
+Of the remaining eight questions, two questions should be asked from each section, of which the candidates are required to attempt one question from each section.
+All questions carry equal marks.
+Theory: